TejaMalireddy/Stock-Analysis-and-ploting-using-Python/README.md

-# Stock-Analysis-and-ploting-using-Python

-PROJECT OVERVIEW:
+# Stock Analysis and Plotting using Python

+## Project Overview
-.)
-This is a stock analysis project tool built using django and django rest-framework.
-It fetches historical data of indexes of stocks over last 10 years with 1 day time frame.Data Visualization and plotting is done using Matplotlib library.It retrives stock data from Yahoo Finance API using yfincance and set API end point using DRF framework,to fetch the data by identifying peaks ,valleys,support and resistance.
+This stock analysis tool is built using Django and Django REST Framework (DRF).
+It fetches historical stock index data from the past 10 years with a 1-day time frame.
+The project utilizes data visualization techniques with Matplotlib to analyze stock trends.
+Stock data is retrieved from Yahoo Finance using the `yfinance` library.
+The tool processes the data to identify key market patterns such as peaks, valleys, support, and resistance levels and provides REST API endpoints for data retrieval.

-TECHNOLGIES USED:
+## Technologies Used
-1. Django – Backend framework for API development
+1. **Django** – Backend framework for API development.

-2. Django REST Framework (DRF) – REST API implementation
+2. **Django REST Framework (DRF)** – Implements REST API endpoints.

-3. Yfinance – Fetches stock/index historical data from Yahoo Finance
+3. **Yfinance** – Fetches historical stock/index data from Yahoo Finance.

-4. Pandas – Data processing and analysis
+4. **Pandas** – Used for data processing and analysis.

-5. Matplotlib – Plotting stock price trends, peaks, and support/resistance
+5. **Matplotlib** – Facilitates stock price trend visualization, including peaks and support/resistance levels.

-6. Scipy – Detects peaks and valleys in stock price trends.
+6. **Scipy** – Detects peaks and valleys in stock price trends.

-FEATURES:
+## Features
-1.Fetches 10 years of historical stock/index data using yfinance
+1. Fetches 10 years of historical stock/index data using `yfinance`.

-2.Identifies peaks and valleys in stock prices
+2. Identifies peaks and valleys in stock prices using scientific computing techniques.

-3.Determines support and resistance levels
+3. Determines support and resistance levels for market trend analysis.

-4.Provides REST API endpoints to serve processed stock data
+4. Provides REST API endpoints to serve processed stock data for further analysis and visualization.

-5.Visualizes stock trends with Matplotlib plots
+5. 5.Visualizes stock trends with Matplotlib plots.

+This tool enables users to analyze stock trends effectively and make informed decisions based on historical data insights.